-The People that volunteer at the Anne Kolb Nature Center are known as the Friends of Anne Kolb.
+The People who volunteer at the Anne Kolb Nature Center are known as the Friends of Anne Kolb.

 Anne Kolb was an active environmentalist and instrumental in saving the park’s coastal mangrove wetland from development.